Mustafa Badreddine

-Mustafa Badreddine (مُصْطَفَىٰ بَدْرِ الدِّينِ; 6 April 1961 – 12 May 2016), also known as Mustafa Badr Al Din, Mustafa Amine Badreddine, Mustafa Youssef Badreddine, Sami Issa, and Elias Fouad Saab, was a military leader of Hezbollah and both the cousin and brother-in-law of Imad Mughniyah.
-He was nicknamed Dhu al-Fiqar referring to the legendary sword of Imam Ali.
-His death is seen as one of the biggest blows in the Hezbollah leadership.
+Mustafa Badreddine (مُصْطَفَىٰ بَدْرِ الدِّينِ; 6 April 1961 – 12 May 2016; also known by his aliases as Mustafa Amine Badreddine, Mustafa Youssef Badreddine, Sami Issa, and Elias Fouad Saab) was a Lebanese militant leader of Hezbollah and both the cousin and brother-in-law of Imad Mughniyeh.
+He was nicknamed Zulfiqar referring to the legendary sword of Ali.
+His death was seen as one of the biggest blows in the Hezbollah leadership.

 Early life

 Badreddine was born on 6 April 1961 in Al Ghobeiry, a municipality in the Baabda District.
-His parents were Amine Badreddine and Fatima Jezeini, who originated from South Lebanon.
+His parents were Amine Badreddine and Fatima Jezeini, both natives of South Lebanon.

 Hezbollah

-Until 1982, Badreddine, like Imad Mughniyah, was part of Fatah's Force 17, and later, they both joined Hezbollah.
+Until 1982, Badreddine, like Imad Mughniyeh, was part of Fatah's Force 17, and later, they both joined the Islamic Jihad Organization which eventually merged into Hezbollah.
 Badreddine was among Hezbollah's bomb makers.

 Badreddine was also a member of the Shura council for Hezbollah and the head of the unit for overseas operations, Hezbollah's external operations branch.
 His aide in this post was Abdul Hadi Hammade, who previously commanded Hezbollah's secret Position 71.
 Prior to his appointment to this post in 2009, replacing Imad Mughniyah, Badreddine served as the commander of Hezbollah's military arm and an advisor to Hezbollah's Secretary General Hassan Nasrallah.
 Badreddine's appointment as the head of overseas operation was not supported by deputy general secretary of Hezbollah, Naim Qassem.
 He was also Nasrallah's chief of intelligence.

 Ya Libnan reported that he had been behind the bombing of the US Marine Corps barracks in Lebanon in 1983, killing 241 marines.

-Following the beginning of the Syrian Civil War in 2011 Badreddine went to Syria as one of the Hezbollah commanders to defend the government of Bashar Assad.
+Following the beginning of the Syrian Civil War in 2011 Badreddine went to Syria as one of the Hezbollah commanders to defend the government of Bashar al-Assad.
 He joined the war in 2013.
 He was fighting with opposition groups in Aleppo's countryside.

-Badreddine was behind the successful Al-Otaiba ambush that killed 175-200 anti-government fighters.
+Badreddine was behind the successful Al-Otaiba ambush that killed 175-200 Al-Nusra fighters.